xdssio/serverless-ml-cycle/readme.md

 * For the models versions
 * For the dataset
 2. Create an IAM role
+3. Download aws-cli and run `aws configure` woth your credentials from step 2.

 ## Local setup
 1. Clone the repo.